 Evidence was generated showing gender mainstreaming gaps in policy documents at national and sub-national levels and gaps in gender budgeting at local government level.
 The Parliament of Uganda was engaged with this evidence, and CCAFS has been invited by others to present at workshops.
 This evidence has informed the development of guidelines for mainstreaming gender in the National Adaptation Plan.

-In 2017, this evidence will be taken to districts.
+In 2017, this evidence was taken to districts.
 The Learning Alliances in 2016 concentrated on supporting districts to develop climate resilient five-year development plans (2016-2020) and adaptation planning.
-While presenting the gender evidence in 2017, the Learning Alliance will address the membership issue.
+While presenting the gender evidence in 2017, the Learning Alliance addressed the membership issue.

 For further information, please contact the Project Coordinator, Edidah Ampaire (IITA) at firstname.lastname@example.org.